learning-software-engineering/learning-software-engineering.github.io/Topics/Professionalism.md

 ### Additional practices:
 You can find additional practices on this website: https://engineerscanada.ca/professional-practice-in-software-engineering

-By implementing these best practices, you can maintain a professional demeanor in various situations, enhancing your reputation as a software engineer and fostering positive relationships with colleagues and clients.
+By implementing these best practices, you can maintain a professional demeanour in various situations, enhancing your reputation as a software engineer and fostering positive relationships with colleagues and clients.

+# External resources for professional development

+Here are the external resources for professional development:

+### Articles:
+1. https://ethics.acm.org/code-of-ethics/software-engineering-code/ ----- "Teaching and Learning Guide for: Software Engineering Ethics" by Don Gotterbarn, ACM SIGCAS Computers and Society
+2. https://medium.com/geekculture/soft-skills-for-software-engineers-part-2-get-things-done-cb41a49b9958 ---- Soft Skills for Software Engineers — Part 2: Get Things Done by Andrei Vlasiuk
+3. https://medium.com/geekculture/soft-skills-for-software-engineers-part-3-effective-mindset-d9072d6ae7f9 ------ Soft Skills for Software Engineers — Part 3: Effective Mindset by Andrei Vlasiuk

+### Blogs:
+1. https://www.pluralsight.com/blog/it-ops/training-tips-for-it-pros ----- 4 reasons IT pros need to train (even when they think they don't) By Don Jones on August 17, 2015

+### Podcasts:
+https://www.podchaser.com/podcasts/software-engineering-daily-62587 ----- Software Engineering Daily - Daily interviews about technical software topics.

+### School Resources:
+You can ask ASIP program ambassadors for help to provide related materials on how to become a professional software engineer.
+I cannot add the links here since the resources from ASIP are not open to the public.